-7.16.1.2 System oscillator
+7.17.1.2 System oscillator

 The system oscillator can be used as the clock source for the CPU, with or without using the PLL.
-On the LPC11U1x, the system oscillator must be used to provide the clock source to USB.
+On the LPC11U2x, use the system oscillator to provide the clock source to USB.

 The system oscillator operates at frequencies of 1 MHz to 25 MHz.
 This frequency can be boosted to a higher frequency, up to the maximum CPU operating frequency, by the system PLL.